liefwerk/airport-piano/README.md

 ## :bulb: What is the idea behind this project?

-Making access to intruments easier for players around the world.
+The main idea is to give easier access to intruments for players around the world.
 This idea came to me when I was traveling in South America and especially when I really wanted to play/practice the piano.
 Long story short, it took me several weeks aksing around several cities to finally find a tuned piano, hidden inside a shopping hall in the city center.

 ## :open_book: How can I contribute ?